 The following applies to the use of "/oic/d" as defined above:

-A Device may choose to expose its Device Type (e.g., refrigerator or A/C) by adding the Device Type to the list of Resource Types associated with "/oic/d".
+A Device may choose to expose its Device Type(s) (e.g., refrigerator or A/C or composite of multiple Device Types) by adding the Device Type to the list of Resource Types associated with "/oic/d".

-For example; "rt" of "/oic/d" becomes ["oic.wk.d", "oic.d.<thing>"]; where "oic.d.<thing>" is defined in another spec such as the OCF Device specification.
+For example; "rt" of "/oic/d" becomes ["oic.wk.d", "oic.d.<thing1>", "oic.d.<thing2>"]; where "oic.d.<thing1>" and "oic.d.<thing2>" are defined in another spec such as the OCF Device specification.

-This implies that the properties exposed by "/oic/d" are by default the mandatory properties in Table 20.
+This implies that the Properties exposed by "/oic/d" are by default the mandatory Properties in Table 20.

-A vertical may choose to extend the list of properties defined by the Resource Type "oic.wk.d".
+A vertical may choose to extend the list of Properties defined by the Resource Type "oic.wk.d".
 In that case, the vertical shall assign a new Device Type specific Resource Type ID.
-The mandatory properties defined in Table 20 shall always be present.
+The mandatory Properties defined in Table 20 shall always be present.

 A Device may choose to expose a separate, discoverable Resource with its Resource Type ID set to an OCF defined Device Type.
 In this case the Resource is equivalent to an instance of "oic.wk.d" and adheres to the definition thereof.
-As such the Resource shall at a minimum expose the mandatory Resource Properties of “oic.wk.d”.
-In the case where the Resource tagged in this manner is defined to be an instance of a Collection 7.8.3(i.e. it also includes the "rt" value of "oic.wk.col") then the Resources that are part of that Collection shall at a minimum include the Resource Types mandated for the Device Type.
-For example, if a Resource has an "rt" value of ["oic.d.light", "oic.wk.col"], that Resource follows the definitions of both "oic.wk.d" and "oic.wk.col".
-In this example, the collection includes an instance of "oic.r.switch.binary" which is mandatory for an "oic.d.light" as per the OCF Device specification.
+As such the Resource shall at a minimum expose the mandatory Properties of "oic.wk.d".
+In the case where the Resource tagged in this manner is defined to be an instance of a Collection in accordance with section 7.8.3 then the Resources that are part of that Collection shall at a minimum include the Resource Types mandated for the Device Type.
+For example, if a Collection Resource has an "rt" value of ["oic.d.light"], the Collection includes an instance of "oic.r.switch.binary" which is mandatory for an "oic.d.light" as per the OCF Device specification.

 Table 20 "oic.wk.d" Resource Type definition defines the base Resource Type for the "/oic/d" resource.